dfimerel/dfimerel.github.io/aboutme.md

 ## What do I do when I don't do research

-On my free time I mostly play basketball in an amateur team, do some basic cooking or read mystery books
+On my free time I play basketball and I run, I practice yoga, do some basic cooking or read mystery books

 ## You can find my here